 Join the Georgia Sea Turtle Center on one of their Turtle Walks or Nest Walks.
 Turtle walks take place at night, and while sightings are not guaranteed, the naturalist’s knowledge of the beach and real-time connection to other turtle watchers increase your odds.
 Nest walks occur later in the season, once nests begin to hatch.
 Help inspect the nest and determine how successful the hatch was.

-Guests staying at a Sea Island property also have the opportunity to participate in Dawn Patrol or Night Walks.
-Sea Island’s newest hotel, the Inn at Sea Island, located on St. Simons Island, grants accessibility to certain Sea Island amenities.
-Accompany Raleigh or her staff as they go in search of new nests, check on existing nests and, if you’re lucky, you might even see a nest hatch!
+Guests staying at The Cloister at Sea Island and The Lodge at Sea Island also have the opportunity to participate in Dawn Patrol or Night Walks.
+Sea Island’s newest hotel, the Inn at Sea Island, located on St. Simons Island, provides access to certain Sea Island amenities when booking the Resort Access Rate.
+Accompany the Sea Island Nature Team as they go in search of new nests, check on existing nests, and if you’re lucky, you might even see a nest hatch!

 Little St. Simons Island also allows guests to partake in patrols and inventories.
 Night walks are conducted twice a week during nesting season.
 Visitors can also observe a nest excavation and help with inventory five days after a nest hatches.